New MIT Press Book Series

 Her research focuses on the shifting locations of power and influence in global environmental governance, and in particular the role of transnational actors in environmental decision-making.
 Her most recent projects examine how key norms in global climate politics shape power relations, the role of U.S. preferential trade agreements in shaping environmental policy in trading partner nations, and the politics of climate engineering governance.

 Her first book ("Post-treaty Politics: Secretariat Influence in Global Environmental Governance," MIT Press 2014) received the 2016 Harold and Margaret Sprout Award for best book in international environmental affairs from the International Studies Association.
 The book examines the role of international bureaucracies in managing the politics of overlapping international regimes in the areas of biodiversity, climate change and international trade.
 Her second book (with Simon Nicholson), "New Earth Politics: Essays from the Anthropocene" (MIT Press 2016) engages leading scholars in a discussion over the role of global environmental politics in the age of the Anthropocene.
 She is currently working on a third book, "Trading the Environment," which examines the role of preferential trade agreements in securing environmental objectives.

-Jinnah currently serves on the editorial board for the journal Global Environmental Politics, is a co-editor at Environmental Politics (effective 6.1.17), is a Senior Research Fellow with the Earth System Governance project, and is a member of the the Forum for Climate Engineering Assessment's (FCEA) Academic Working Group on International Governance of Climate Engineering, and sits on FCEA's Board of Advisors.
+Jinnah currently serves on the editorial board for the journal Global Environmental Politics, is a co-editor at Environmental Politics, is a Senior Research Fellow with the Earth System Governance project, and sits on the Board of Advisors of the Forum for Climate Engineering Assessment's (FCEA).
+Jinnah also co-edits an MIT Press book series (with Simon Nicholson), called One Planet.

 PhD, Environmental Science, Policy and Management U.C.
 Berkeley